 }

-**Namespaced format**
+Namespaced format¶

 To add structure to extensive localization files the namespaced format can be used.

-In this format the effective key (e.g. *"myapp.startPage.element1"*) will be composed of the namespace (e.g. *"myapp.startPage"*) and the key within the namespace (e.g. *"element1"*).
+In this format the effective key (e.g. "myapp.startPage.element1") will be composed of the namespace (e.g. "myapp.startPage") and the key within the namespace (e.g. "element1").
+This means that both formats are equivalent and represent the same localization information.

 Localization file in namespaced format: